Mushroom cloud: Cloud composition

 The concentration of condensation products is the same for the small particles and for the deposited surface layers of larger particles.
 About 100 kg of small particles are formed per kiloton of yield.
 The volume, and therefore activity, of the small particles is almost three orders of magnitude lower than the volume of the deposited surface layers on larger particles.
 For higher-altitude blasts, the primary particle forming processes are condensation and subsequent coagulation.
 For lower-altitude and ground blasts, with involvement of soil particles, the primary process is deposition on the foreign particles.

 A low-altitude detonation produces a cloud with a dust loading of 100 tons per megaton of yield.
 A ground detonation produces clouds with about three times as much dust.
 For a ground detonation, approximately 200 tons of soil per kiloton of yield is melted and comes in contact with radiation.
 The fireball volume is the same for a surface or an atmospheric detonation.
 In the first case, the fireball is a hemisphere instead of a sphere, with a correspondingly larger radius.

 The particle sizes range from submicrometer- and micrometer-sized (created by condensation of plasma in the fireball), through 10–500 micrometers (surface material agitated by the blast wave and raised by the afterwinds), to millimeter and above (crater ejecta).
 The size of particles together with the altitude they are carried to, determines the length of their stay in the atmosphere, as larger particles are subject to dry precipitation.
-Smaller particles can be also scavenged by precipitation, either from the moisture condensing in the cloud itself or from the cloud intersecting with a rain cloud.
+Smaller particles can be also scavenged by precipitation, either from the moisture condensing in the cloud or from the cloud intersecting with a rain cloud.
 The fallout carried down by rain is known as rain-out if scavenged during raincloud formation, washout if absorbed into already formed falling raindrops.